gvwilson/thirdbit/teaching/marketing.md

 > Unlike *college recruiting fairs*,
 > our program *connects companies directly with a diverse audience*.

-Writing brief pitches like this
-(which should, by the way, go on your organization's web site) helps you identify each stakeholder's concerns.
-The potential student wants to know that they'll learn enough about programming to get an entry-level job without sacrificing their personal life;
-the company wants to know that they'll have people to recruit that they otherwise wouldn't have met.
+If you don't know why different potential stakeholders might be interested in what you're doing, ask them.
+If you do know,
+ask them anyway:
+answers can change over time,
+and it's a good way to discover things that you might have missed.
+Once you have written these pitches, you should put them on your organization's web site to help people figure out as quickly as possible whether you and they have something to talk about.

-As you are writing these pitches, remember that a sense of accomplishment, control over their own lives, and being part of a community motivate people just as much as money.
+As you are writing these pitches, remember that people are not just economic animals.
+A sense of accomplishment,
+control over their own lives,
+and being part of a community motivates them just as much as money.
-People buy healthy food because it's healthy, but also because healthy eating is part of story they tell themselves about themselves, and because it's what their friends are buying.
+People may volunteer to teach with you because it's what their friends are doing;
-Similarly,
+similarly,
-a company may say that they're sponsoring classes for economically disadvantaged high school students because they want a larger pool of potential employees further down the road, but in reality, they may be doing it because it's the right thing to do.
+a company may say that they're sponsoring classes for economically disadvantaged high school students because they want a larger pool of potential employees further down the road, but in reality, the CEO might actually be doing it simply because it's the right thing to do.
-The best way to find out why people are taking part in what your organization does is to ask them, so do that frequently and incorporate what you hear into your thinking.

 ## Branding and Positioning

-A _[brand](gloss.html#brand)_ is someone's first reaction to a mention of a product: if their reaction is "what's that?", you don't have a brand yet.
+A _[brand](gloss.html#brand)_ is someone's first reaction to a mention of a product;
+if their reaction is "what's that?", you don't have a brand yet.
-Branding is important because people aren't going to help with something they don't know about or don't care about;
+Branding is important because people aren't going to help with something they don't know about or don't care about.
-to be blunt,
-nobody's going to come to a meeting unless they know about it, and nobody's going to help you raise money if they don't know how you're going to spend it.

 Most discussion of branding today focuses on ways to build awareness online.
-Mailing lists, blogs, and Twitter all give you ways to reach people, but as the volume of (mis)information steadily increases, many people have become so overwhelmed that they've stopped paying attention to any of it.
+Mailing lists, blogs, and Twitter all give you ways to reach people, but as the volume of (mis)information steadily increases, the attention paid to any particular interruption decreases.
 As this happens,
 _[positioning](gloss.html#positioning)_ becomes more important.
-Positioning is what sets your offering apart from others–it's the "unlike" section of your elevator pitches.
+Positioning is what sets your offering apart from others: it's the "unlike" section of your elevator pitches.
-When you are reaching out to people, emphasize this: it's the part that will catch their attention.
+When you are reaching out to people who are already generally familiar with your field, this is what you should emphasize, since it's what will catch their attention.

 There are other things you can do to help build your brand as well.
 One is to use props: